SenthuranSivananthan/az-policy-samples/keyvault/configure-log-analytics.md

 **Note 3:** The policy looks for a diagnostic settings with the value provided in the parameter *diagnosticSettingsName*.
 This parameter has the default value **setbypolicy** but can be customized to apply to your environment.

+**Note 4:** Only attempts to create diagnostic settings if there isn't one setup with Log Analytics.
+Policy will enable Metrics and Logs.
+This can be customized in the policy by removing either Metrics or Logs sections per your environment.

 ```json
 {
   "mode": "All",